 Today’s Hero is one I have always had a soft spot for, not just because of his playing (excellent, imaginative and truly unique though it is) but because his name became something of an in-joke with a band I played in for many years.
 This band would make an annual trip to play a jazz festival on an island off the west coast of Scotland.
 The first year we played there I was accosted in one of the set breaks by an elderly (though extremely imposing-looking) Scottish gentleman, who loudly demanded: “Have ye haird of Victor Berton?
 Ye plae just like Victor Berton!”
 We had a brief chat and I thought no more about it.
 But from then on – every tune, every set, every subsequent year – whenever I took any kind of hot cymbal break with this band at this festival, I knew his stentorian voice would inevitably pipe up from somewhere at the back of the room: “VICTOR BERTON!”

-Many of the drum heroes of the ‘twenties grew up in the South, in poor working-class homes if not in actual poverty.
+Many of the most famous drum Heroes of the ‘twenties grew up in the South, in poor working-class homes if not in actual poverty.
 Their musical skills were hard-won, on the streets in parade bands and in saloons, watching and absorbing the talents of older musicians.
-Victor Berton (né Cohen) – for a short time recognised as perhaps the greatest jazz percussionist working in America – originated from a very different cultural background and consequently approached both the instrument and the role of the jazz drummer in an alternative way to many of his contemporaries.
-Berton was extremely fortunate to be a native-born Chicagoan and would be on the spot in the city where jazz would come of age.
-On top of that, his family were middle-class and musical: his father was a violinist and both his brothers also became musicians (Eugene a singer, Ralph another drummer), and Berton received formal music lessons from a very young age.
-He initially pursued the classical tradition, studying timpani with a Chicago Symphony percussionist and performing with professional orchestras at theatres around the Midwest whilst still a child.
+However, Vic Berton – for a short time recognised as perhaps the greatest jazz percussionist working in America – originated from a very different cultural background and consequently approached both the instrument and the role of the jazz drummer in an alternative way to many of his contemporaries.